Forex Trading Addiction And Dependence

 So what do you do when it becomes a problem and you find yourself with little control over your own actions?
 How can you exercise control and recognise when you have a problem with trading?
 When you are in too deep, where do you go for help and advice?
 Finding the will to stop and resist the urge to carry on, for many, can be a problem.

-- How to recognise the signs that you have a problem with Forex trading
+- How to spot the signs that you have a problem

 How Can I Stay in Control